OguzPastirmaci/misc/k8s-ubuntu-rdma-oci.md

 12 - Now let's test running `ib_write_bw` between two pods.
 Save the following file as `rdma-test.yaml` and deploy it.

-**NOTE:** If you want to test running different workloads with RDMA support, make sure that in your pod spec you're setting `hostNetwork: true` and request `rdma/roce: 1` as a resource.
+**NOTE:** When creating a pod spec, make sure that you're setting `hostNetwork: true` and request `rdma/roce: 1` as a resource.
 The following example spec has both options set.

 ```
 kubectl apply -f rdma-test.yaml